-Boundary Fence provides fencing and gates for your yard, but you need beautiful, manicured grass and lawn to complete the picture!
-In our two part series, Boundary Fence and Supply gives you earth friendly grass treatment tips and lawn disease management and prevention ideas.
+Boundary Fence provides fencing and gates for your yard, but you need beautiful, trimmed grass and lawn to complete the picture!
+In our two-part series, Boundary Fence and Supply gives you earth-friendly grass treatment tips and lawn disease management and prevention ideas.
 Every lawn needs luscious green grass to set the stage for any gardening, fencing or gates that may accentuate your property.
 Today’s post is focused on lawn disease prevention.
 Find out how to prevent lawn disease that is prone to Denver lawns in an environmentally green way!

 Ascochyta Leaf Blight

 Water your grass early in the day.
-The best watering time is between 10pm and 6am.
-It is best to water early in the morning so grass will have an opportunity to dry out during the day.
+The best watering time is between 10 pm and 6 am.
+It is best to water early in the morning so the grass will have an opportunity to dry out during the day.